 There are a lot of different kinds of working dogs, and it’s because dogs are truly a gift that we have in this world.
 Dogs are used for many purposes, such as for search and rescue, police work, guard dog work, in airports, and so many other places.

 There are a few kinds of dogs that are similar to service dogs, but that are not considered service dogs.
 These are known as therapy dogs, companion dogs, comfort animals, and emotional support animals.
-Read about this on our blog: Service Dog vs Emotional Support Dog
+To read more about this, check out our blog Emotional Support Animal Laws Colorado.

 These types of dogs are not considered service animals under the federal ADA laws and it’s because they are not trained to do work or tasks for an individual with a disability.